simidubey29/resume-screening-ai/README.md

 Confidence: 72.15%

-The confidence value is obtained from the model's predicted probabilities. {"fallbackMarkdown":"(GitHub )","reference":{"matched_text":"","prefix":null,"start_idx":5824,"end_idx":5841,"safe_urls":["https://github.com/simidubey29/resume-screening-ai/blob/main/app.py"],"refs":[],"alt":"(GitHub
+The confidence value is obtained from the model's predicted probabilities.
-)","prompt_text":null,"type":"grouped_webpages","status":"done","items":[{"title":"resume-screening-ai/app.py at main · simidubey29/resume-screening-ai · GitHub","url":"https://github.com/simidubey29/resume-screening-ai/blob/main/app.py","attribution":"GitHub","pub_date":null,"snippet":null,"thumbnail_url":"https://images.openai.com/static-rsc-1/zgLYOlNGQhBg9pY8cM-My6Wx700-RK9KtLnTCxBpQeATPXgJwhN4wwYmJ7yBlcoNjR1GskNmerQm9WNbQC-pyD4ETatMLDODe05pT6Ss4Rl95RNw4P8MT4Uas1X8AYE4fAUTJKcpe1ly1mASjP1Lazn8oGgtjVS77GZbixrMqGjw3yOPUVNnD2xS2UoBoPr28RaNUTTObCSl-ytp7kM4Pw","attribution_segments":null,"supporting_websites":[],"refs":[{"turn_index":1,"ref_type":"view","ref_index":0}],"hue":null,"attributions":null}],"error":null,"fallback_items":null,"style":null},"showLoginRequiredCard":false}

 🔬 Machine Learning Model

 The project uses a Random Forest Classifier.